Review: The Moment Superfish Lens, a Fisheye Lens for iPhone

 Just in time for my urban exploration trip to Leipzig, Germany, the postman brought a shiny new lens for my iPhone: The Moment Superfish lens.
 During this trip to Leipzig, I tried the lens indoor at the abandoned town pool hall and outdoor to photograph an abandoned church ruin near Leipzig.

-Before we continue, here are a few edited sample photos I took with this lens.
+Before we continue, here are a few edited sample photos I took with this lens (and barrel distortion fixed).
 More about the editing process a little later in this post.

 I thought about buying a fisheye lens over and over when I still used a DSLR, but I just couldn't convince myself to get one back then for two reasons:

-- Photos taken with a fisheye lens will most likely show an effect called bent lines.
+- Photos taken with a fisheye lens will most likely show an effect called barrel distortion.

 But things have changed with iPhone photography.
 First, a fisheye lens for iPhone is way cheaper than for a DSLR and you can do the necessary post processing to fix bent lines quickly right on your iPhone.